-Irrespective of specific reshoring/nearshoring opportunities, there is a need to diversify supply bases to address concentration risk and reduce dependence on the single sources (by design) or sole sources (no
+Irrespective of specific reshoring/nearshoring opportunities, there is a need to diversify supply bases to address concentration risk and reduce dependence on the single sources (by design) or sole sources (no alternative options) that characterize many industries.

-A clear majority of FSI executives plan to increase the number of firms in their supply chains steadily over the next three years - compared with less than 15% that plan to reduce them.
+A clear majority of IT and IT security leaders say they plan to increase the number of firms in their supply chains steadily over the next three years - compared with 13% or less that plan to reduce them.

 When considered with our other findings, it becomes clear that organizations are serious about managing supply chain risk more effectively and increasing operational resilience.